H-1B Processing Time Potomac Service Center 2026

 Current Processing Times

-- Visit the USCIS Processing Times webpage
+- Visit the official USCIS Processing Times page

 By Service Center